 The seven green cells

 First up is Pete Appleton, card 128, who moves from the Senators to the White Sox.
-(All seven green cell card will involve team changes.)
-As a side note useful to Appleton supercollectors, Pete Appleton began his big league career as Pete Jablonowski, the name used on his 1933 Goudey and 1934 Canadian Goudey cards.
+(As a side note useful to Appleton supercollectors, Pete Appleton began his big league career as Pete Jablonowski, the name used on his 1933 Goudey and 1934 Canadian Goudey cards.)

 Lynn “Line Drive” Nelson, card 135, moves from the Athletics to the Tigers, where he certainly lived up to his nickname.
 Though his at bats were limited as a pitcher, he parlayed his famously low launch angle into a .348 batting average.